nathanwentworth/nathanwentworth/_posts/2018-09-29-javascript-classes.md

 ---
-title: Using "Classes" in JavaScript
+title: Using the Javascript Revealing Module Pattern
 tags: [tech, code]
 ---